Modes of Reason

 Peirce’s term for the expected fertility of a reasoning mode: uberty, how much new knowledge the mode can produce.

 Eight entries across six fields circle the same pattern: given an observation, separate signal from noise.
 Each coined its own word.
-None recognize each other’s.
+None cite each other.

 Prior art